 In addition to the various efforts mentioned above, I had a few other exciting and productive things happen during this creative quarantine:

 - A large home décor company chose twenty of my designs (floral portraits, food and Christmas illustrations) to present to their global clients for possible wall art licensing

 - Created a poster about climate change for Towards Tomorrow/United Nations

 - Updated my website and created a blog

 - Joined a small local arts group (Creative Soulpreneurs) and have met via Zoom twice a month to share our latest efforts and offer advice/encouragement about our creative businesses

-Having some creative moments has been a joy and has helped bring some balance to this time in history (that none of us ever thought could happen).
+Having some creative moments has been a joy and has helped bring some balance to this difficult time in history.
 Art and creativity matter, now more than ever – for the personal growth it can spur and for the positive impact it can have on others.

 You can subscribe to my newsletter at the bottom of this post if you want to see new work, inspiration and other creative tidbits.
 Thanks so much for reading this post.

 Karen Burton is an illustrator, designer, and photographer – inspired by her view of the Blue Ridge mountains from her home and studio in Virginia.
 She creates colorful, uplifting illustrations and surface pattern designs suitable for home decor, textiles, stationery, tabletop, publishing, and other products.
 Available for commissions, licensing and other custom projects.
 She has lots of future plans and dreams: illustrating a cookbook, creating illustrations for food magazines or culinary packaging, having a gallery show featuring her large-scale floral portraits, and seeing more of her art on all types of surfaces.